About the course

 Trainees should have the ability to reflect critically on their own practice and progress.

-You must have 3 years’ work experience in any field.
+This is an employment-based route into teaching.
+Three years’ work experience in any field is desirable.
 In addition, 2 weeks’ classroom experience is recommended.

-Teacher Training providers have a responsibility to ensure that trainees have the health and physical capacity to teach and will not put children at risk of harm.
-All applicants will be required to successfully complete Occupational Health and Disclosure Barring Service (DBS) Enhanced Disclosure checks.
+Providers have a responsibility to ensure that trainees have the health and physical capacity to teach and will not put children at risk of harm.
+Applicants will be required to successfully complete Occupational Health and Disclosure Barring Service Enhanced Disclosure checks.

 If you have lived, worked or travelled in another country for three months or longer in the last ten years, you will need to obtain a Certificate of Good Conduct from the relevant country/countries.